jgpc42/lein-jmh/README.md

 ### More information

-This plugin is a thin wrapper for the [jmh-clojure][jmh-clj] library.
+This plugin is a wrapper for the [jmh-clojure][jmh-clj] library.
 Please see the documentation there for more.

 ### Running the tests